 - Professional employees5

-Exempt salaried employees may be paid once a month, on or before the 26th day of the month during which work was performed if the entire month’s salary is paid at that time.6
+As an exempt salaried employee, you may be paid once a month, on or before the 26th day of the month during which work was performed if the entire month’s salary is paid at that time.6

-Additionally, some employees who are covered by a collective bargaining agreement may have different pay arrangements.7
+Additionally, if you are covered by a collective bargaining agreement, you may have different payment arrangements.7

-When an employee is fired or terminated, the employee’s final unpaid wages must be paid immediately upon termination.
-This includes employees who are fired or laid off for cause, or for no reason at all.8
+When you are fired or terminated, your final unpaid wages must be paid immediately at the time of termination.
+This includes whether you were fired or laid off for cause, or for no reason at all.

-If an employee resigns or quits without giving notice to the employer, the employer generally has to make the final payment available within 72 hours.
-However, if the employee provides at least 72 hours notice of the employee’s intention to resign, the employer has to make final wages available on the employee’s last day.9
+If you quit or resign without giving notice to the employer, the former employer generally has to make the final payment available within 72 hours.
+However, if you provide at least 72 hours notice of your intention to resign, the employer has to make final wages available on your last workday.9